tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@shivambhatia5432/index.md

 ## something interesting about you?

 - I love to try something new and creative so that I can use that in my project.
-- On my personal basis I like graphic designing and video editing.
+- On personal basis I like graphic designing and video editing.

 ### help I need?